Fabrice Martin

-Fabrice Martin (/fr/; born 11 September 1986) is a French tennis coach and an inactive professional player.
+Fabrice Martin (/fr/; born 11 September 1986) is a French former professional tennis player and coach.
 He reached a career-high ATP singles ranking of world No. 228 on 23 July 2012, and his highest ATP doubles ranking of world No. 19 on 24 April 2023.

 Career

 2019: French Open doubles finalist

-He reached the final of his home Major at the 2019 French Open with Jeremy Chardy but lost to German duo Andreas Mies and Kevin Krawietz.
+He reached the final of his home Major of the 2019 French Open – Men's doubles with Jeremy Chardy but lost to German duo Andreas Mies and Kevin Krawietz.
+Martin and Chardy were the fourth all-French team to reach the French Open men's doubles final, in seven years, since 2013.
+None of the four finalists had previously contested a major men's doubles final, and neither team was seeded for the tournament.

+2020: Top 25 debut, Italian Open finalist

+Martin and Chardy reached the final of the 2020 Italian Open – Men's doubles but lost to Marcel Granollers and Horacio Zeballos.

 2021: Second Paris Masters quarterfinal

 He reached his second quarterfinal at his home 2021 Rolex Paris Masters with Andreas Mies having reached that stage of this tournament in 2019 with Jeremy Chardy.

 2022: Third ATP 500 doubles final

 At the 2022 Astana Open he reached the doubles final with compatriot Adrian Mannarino defeating top seeds Tim Pütz/Michael Venus, and Polish duo Hubert Hurkacz/Jan Zielinski in the semifinals.
 They lost to Croatian duo and second seeds Nikola Mektic/Mate Pavic in the final.